 Volunteers from the Eastside Audubon Youth Education Committee work with children of all ages in a variety of settings: schools, nature centers, parks, camps, festivals, and fairs.

-We present a variety of student workshops.
+The Youth Education Committee offers a variety of student workshops.
 All presentations are interactive, hands-on and can be adapted to the needs of students.
-They support the Essential Academic Learning Requirements of Washington State.
+They support the Washington State Core Competencies.
+To inquire about a classroom workshop or to borrow the Bird Discovery Box, please phone the Eastside Audubon office at 425-576-8805, or email email@example.com.

 Bird Discovery Box for K–12 Teachers